 If you are thinking about buying the best shed for your garden or back yard, this article will truly help you out.
 There are quite a few things to consider before you part with your hard earned money.

-As someone who spends a great deal of time in his shed, hopefully I can give you a few pointers to keep you on the right track.
+We can certainly offer you a few pointers to keep you on the right track.

 There are a number of things to consider before making your final decision.
-I have included all of the very important one in my shed buying guide down below.
+We have included all of the very important ones in our shed buying guide down below.
 Hopefully you will find it very useful.

 1. Which Material Is Best for a Shed?